 - 9 January 1997; Delta Connection (Comair) Embraer Brasilia; N265CA; flight 3272; near Ida, MI:

-The aircraft was en route to Detroit Metro Airport from Cincinnati when it crashed shortly before dusk in a field about 20 miles (32 km) south of the airport.
+The aircraft was on a scheduled domestic flight from Cincinnati, OH to Detroit, MI when it crashed shortly before dusk in a field about 20 miles (32 km) south of the Detroit Metropolitan airport.